maemo-leste/maemo-leste.github.io/content/maemo-leste-update-october-2021.rst

 Audio support
 -------------

+One of the many tricky parts of a mobile operating system is the audio routing.
+For example, when one receives an incoming phone call, any music that is playing should stop, and the ringtone sound should be heard.
+When a headphone is plugged in during a call, one would expect the audio to switch from earpiece to headphone, but, when a mediaplayer is playing music, unplugged the headphones should perhaps not necessarily lead to music being played on the speakers, as one might disturb others - so different outputs need their own volume control, which needs to be saved somewhere, and so forth.

 - of course had some audio working, but this is about policies and better integration
 - built on sailfish/mer